reula/PDE/README.md

 Julia combines the ease of prototyping found in Python with the speed of compiled languages.
 Naturally, the notebooks are simple enough to be easily understood without a deep mastery of Julia, and can also be converted to Python or any other desired language if needed.

+## On editing the book

+The book is built with the [Franklin.jl](https://github.com/tlienart/Franklin.jl") package using the [TufteCSS](https://tlienart.github.io/FranklinTemplates.jl/templates/tufte/) template.

+In the [Franklin.jl documentation](https://franklinjl.org/) you can find a quick start guide on how to render the site locally.
+In the [template website](https://tlienart.github.io/FranklinTemplates.jl/templates/tufte/) you can find some tips on how to write in markdown and how to use the Franklin.jl package.